-- 1. Audit the baseline recommendations of one WTE nursing staff to 800 births.
-(The outreach service Lead Nurse should be additional to these requirements.) - 2.
-Explore the development of a workforce calculator to support calculations of outreach nursing workforce requirements. - 3.
-Develop recommendations for AHP and pharmacy workforce requirements based on expert experience and advice and examples of good practice where they are available. - 4.
+- 1. Audit the recommendations of one WTE nursing staff to 800 live births.
+(The outreach service Lead Nurse should be additional to these requirements.)
+Explore the development of a workforce calculator to support calculations of outreach nursing workforce requirements. - 2.
+Develop recommendations for AHP and pharmacy workforce requirements based on expert experience and advice and examples of good practice where they are available. - 3.
 Audit the baseline recommendations as advised for psychological professionals working as part of outreach and follow-up, given the clear need for psychological support for families at this stage.

-5. Develop recommendations for medical workforce requirements.
+Psychological professional workforce for outreach will need to be developed in conjunction with inpatient services. - 4.
+Develop recommendations for medical workforce requirements.